Introduction to Minimax Algorithm

 This can be improved using Alpha-Beta Pruning.
 In short Alpha-Beta pruning is a kind of search algorithm whose goal is to decrease the number of nodes that needs to be evaluated, hence making it work better and execute faster.

 Minimax is a decision-making algorithm that is used in game theory.
-This algorithm is for two-player games and it considers, both the players are playing optimally.
+This algorithm is for two-player games, and it considers, both the players are playing optimally.
 The algorithm constructs trees and follows a backward approach.
-The approach is been discussed in the above article with an example, and we have discussed limitations associated with it and how can we improve the algorithm.
+The approach has been discussed in the above article with an example, and we have discussed limitations associated with it and how can we improve the algorithm.